 Because your vehicle is older, it’s likely worth the cost of having some sort of emergency roadside service on it that could cover at least towing if it breaks down.
 This may be through your insurance company or one you purchase from an outside source, such as an auto club.

 In the end, what coverages you need on your car insurance policy is specific to your own personal needs.
 Besides cutting coverages or raising deductibles, the best way to save is to compare car insurance rates with multiple carriers.
-You can save hundreds, if not much more, by comparison shopping.
+You can save hundreds, if not much more, by car insurance comparison shopping.